Mat0108/ProjectTimer/README.md

 - [Express] - fast node.js network app framework
 - [mongosse] - BDD

-And of course Dillinger itself is open source with a [public repository][projectTimer] on GitHub.
+And of course Project timer itself is open source with a [public repository][projectTimer] on GitHub.

 ## Installation